-31.3 The policy is considered likely to have a major positive effect on the biodiversity and green infrastructure objective and a significant positive effect against the natural resources objective.
+31.3 As was hoped, tThe policy is considered likely to have a major positive effect against on the biodiversity and green infrastructure the green objectives and a significant positive effect against the natural resources objective.
 It has more minor positive effects on other objectives.
-It may have negative effects on built development objectives, such as housing and economic structure, as the policy may restrict the locations where development is acceptable or impact upon viability.
+Any unconstrained growth in homes and economic development will have opposing effects on those objectives.
+It may have very minor negative effects on the built development objectives, such as housing and economic structure, as the policy may restrict the locations where development is acceptable or impact upon viability. due to constraints.

-31.4 In response to the 'Issues and Options' consultation, Natural England requested a policy to protect ancient woodland and aged or veteran trees.
+31.4 In response to the 'Issues and Options' consultation, Natural England; requested a policy to protect ancient woodland and aged or veteran trees.
 The Environment Agency requested specific reference to 'blue infrastructure'.
 English Heritage (now Historic England): requested a policy on important trees and hedgerows.
 Responses from other consultees requested that: Nature Improvement Areas should not be included; policy on Local Wildlife Sites should be retained; policy on trees and hedgerows should be more precise and less restrictive than the current policy.
 At the 'Topics Workshops' there were references to the importance of protecting the local environment and trees.